Needless to say, how important water is to human life.

 If we drink this water, it may give rise to various water-borne diseases like Cholera, Flu, Diarrhoea, Nausea, Headaches and cramps.

-Generally, the Public Water Suppliers use Chlorine to treat such kind of bacteria and viruses.
-But, it is not effective on the Protozoa and Hepatitis virus.
+Generally, Public Water Suppliers use Chlorine to treat such kind of bacteria and viruses.
+But, it is not valid on the Protozoa and Hepatitis virus.

 Children and infants are more vulnerable to these diseases.

-So, we require a UV purifier for a proper treatment of contaminated water.
+So, we require a UV purifier for proper treatment of contaminated water.